 2) The Harry Potter Franchise – The Noble, Unlikely Ally

 In the Harry Potter franchise, Oldman plays Sirius Black, He’s arguably the character that pulled at the heartstrings the most of every fan of both the book and film adaptations of the Harry Potter franchise, and Oldman was one of the driving reasons behind why the film iteration of Sirius Black was so well-loved.
 He initially seems like an antagonist, but ultimately turns out to be an ally in the fight against Voldemort.

-He makes his first appearance in Harry Potter and the Prisoner of Azkaban, which marked a turning point in his career.
+He first showed up in Harry Potter and the Prisoner of Azkaban, which denoted a defining moment in his vocation.
 Oldman did well to portray Sirius with such a warm and human approach that it flawlessly transferred the character from the pages of the books to the frames on the screen.

 3) The Fifth Element – The Megalomaniacal Space Villain

 In The Fifth Element, Oldman plays the industrialist Zorg, who is recruited by an alien race to find a collection of elemental stones that could be used to defeat the great evil they are working for, while also fighting against a former special forces operative-turned-taxi driver Korben Dallas (Bruce Willis).
 In a role that mixes political parody, brutal villainy, and a touch of unpretentious self-mock, Oldman conveys heaps of snickers and a solid scalawag that makes it charming to watch.